phpbench/phpbench/docs/benchmark-runner.rst

     $ phpbench run /path/to/HashBench.php --report='{"extends": "default", "exclude": ["benchmark", "subject"]}'

-See the :doc:`reporting` chapter for more information on reports.
+See the :doc:`report_generators` chapter for more information on how you can configure reports.

 The ``--report`` option can be specified multiple times.